slsa-framework/slsa/CONTRIBUTING.md

 ## Proposing changes

-Unless a change is small enough to be fully discussed in a pull request, we recommend the following process to propose and reach agreement on changes:
+If a change is small enough to be fully discussed in a pull request, jump straight to [Submitting changes].

+Otherwise, we recommend the following process to propose and reach agreement on
+changes:

 1. The proposer finds or creates a [GitHub Issue][Issues] describing the problem and proposes an idea to address that problem.